Food Hygiene & Safety

 - How many times can you Reheat Prawns?

-Shrimp and prawns are both kinds of seafood with a very similar appearance and are often used interchangeably in commercial farming and wild fisheries.
+Shrimp and prawns are both kinds of seafood with a very similar appearances.
+Hence sometimes people use their names interchangeably in commercial farming and wild fisheries.
 Though both are Decapods, Shrimp belong to the sub-order Pleocyemata, and prawns belong to the sub-order Dendrobranchiata.
 Simply put, while Shrimp have claws on two pairs of their legs, Prawns have claws on three pairs of their legs.